aluxnimm/outlookcaldavsynchronizer/README.md

 ### Changelog ###

+#### 1.7.0 ####
+- New features
+	- GUI redesign for Google profiles to simplify setup and autodiscovery for google accounts.
+When creating a new sync profile you can choose between a generic CalDAV/CardDAV and a google profile.
+For google it is sufficient to enter the Email address and autodiscovery will try to find resources once OAuth is configured.
+	- Improvements in autodisovery logic
+	- Calendar Colors are now shown in Autodiscovery SelectResourceForm, syncing colors to Outlook categories is work in progress.
+	- Add group label to Ribbon and set ScreenTips and SuperTips
+- bug fixes
+	- Clear ol phonenumbers before updating, fixes doubling of home and work numbers, ticket #142
+	- Change TabIndex ordering, ticket #140
+	- Delete profile cache also when username is changed, helps when google id is changed , ticket #141
+	- Delete profile cache also when time range filter is modified or deactivated, ticket #138
+	- Fix calDavDateTimeFormatString and use today instead of now to filter timerange
+	- Add missing quotes to etags on system boundaries.

 #### 1.6.0 ####
 - New features:
 	- Provide entity version (etag) on update and set If-Match header